Re'em Ha'Cohen: Biography

-Re'em HaCohen was born in Jerusalem on 1 March 1957 to Yedaya, a principal at Yeshivat Har Etzion and son of Zionist thinker Shmuel HaCohen Weingarten, and Dina, head of Midreshet Emuna and daughter of Zionist pioneer Natan Gardi.
+Re'em HaCohen was born in Jerusalem on 1 March 1957 to Yedaya, a principal at Yeshivat Har Etzion and son of Zionist thinker Shmuel HaCohen Weingarten (he), and Dina, head of Midreshet Emuna and daughter of Zionist pioneer Natan Gardi (he).
 He was named after his great-grandfather, Rabbi Avraham Mordechai.
 He grew up on the border of Jerusalem's Rehavia and Sha'arei Hesed neighbourhoods.
 In his youth, Hacohen would frequently visit the house of Rabbi Shlomo Zalman Auerbach.

 He studied at Netiv Meir Yeshiva High School under Rabbis Arye Bina and David Fuchs, and after that at Yeshivat Har Etzion in Alon Shvut under Rabbis Aharon Lichtenstein and Yehuda Amital.
 He served in the Israeli Armoured Corps and advanced to the rank of Major in the Reserves.
 HaCohen received semikhah from Rabbi Lichtenstein and Rabbi Eliezer Waldenberg (author of the halachic treatise Tzitz Eliezer).
 He also studied with Rabbi Sholom Eisen, a posek in the Edah HaChareidis.

 HaCohen served as a Ra"m at Yeshivat Or Etzion under Rabbi Haim Drukman and at Yeshivat Shvut Yisrael in Efrat.
 In 1994, he was invited by rabbis Binyamin Kalmanzon and Ami Ulami to be a Rosh Yeshiva at Yeshivat Otniel.
 After Ulami was murdered that year, HaCohen became the community rabbi of the town of Otniel.

 In the past, Rabbi HaCohen worked with the organisation "Circles of Justice".
 In 2006, he was nominated for the post of Chief Rabbi of the IDF.

 He serves on the judging panel of "Kane Lecha Chaver", a Torah competition run by Mifal HaPayis.